Harris meets with Singapore officials to begin Asia visit

 Alexander Feldman, president and CEO of the US-ASEAN Business Council, said Harris will have to be careful in her conversations with Singapore’s leaders not to focus too heavily on China, but to emphasize a positive, productive U.S. relationship with Singapore and Vietnam.

-“Where she could fall into a trap is really trying to pit this as a U.S. versus China trip. it should be a U.S. trip to our friends and partners in in Southeast Asia,” Feldman said.
+“Where she could fall into a trap is really trying to pit this as a U.S. versus China trip.
+It should be a U.S. trip to our friends and partners in Southeast Asia,” Feldman said.

 If China becomes the main focal point, he said, “that makes it harder for our friends to move forward across the region, not only in Singapore and Vietnam but beyond that.”